bsummer4/cuffs/README.md

 ## Layout

 Just look at the sdl/ directory.
-Everything worth looking at it there.
+Everything currently worth looking at is in there.